surajdd1/img-prediction/README.md

 # img-prediction

-This program takes a picture as an input using drag and drop gui and lists out its prediction
+This program takes a picture as an input using drag and drop gui and lists out its prediction "\n"

-needed modules in python
+needed modules in python "\n"
-imageai.Prediction
+imageai.Prediction "\n"
-os
+os "\n"
-tkinter
+tkinter "\n"
 TkinterDnD2